-We handle a wide range of Federal Tort Claims Act (FTCA), including medical malpractice at an Army hospital.
+We handle a wide range of Federal Tort Claims Act (FTCA), including medical malpractice at Army hospitals.
 We have represented service members and their families in a wide range of cases at Army hospitals across the country.
-We handle many types of Army medical malpractice, including Brain and spinal injury cases, wrongful death, and birth injuries.
+We handle many types of Army medical malpractice, including brain and spinal injury cases, wrongful death, and birth injuries.

 How do I sue the Army?

 When filing suit against the United States for injuries from Army medical malpractice at a military hospital, individuals must follow the strict rules of the Federal Tort Claims Act.